velask9/HTML-CSS_Module/readme.md

 # Getting Started
 - Install VSCode
 - Install VSCode extension: Live Server
-- Clone this repo:
 - Fork this repo to your Github account.
+- Clone the forked repo:
   - Make a directory on your computer
   - CD into this directory
-  - Execute: `git clone git@github.com:mburolla/html-css.git`
+  - Execute: `git clone git@github.com:<Your_username>/html-css.git`
 - Right click on `index.html` and "Open with Live Server"

 # Videos